taylorhawks/RNN-music-recommender/README.md

 ## The Algorithm
 1. A sub-set of songs is selected using either collaborative filtering or a simple query based on subgenre.
 This step is open to experimentation and is not the main scope of focus for this project.
 2. A recurrent neural network determines the ideal feature vector for the next song based on the previous sequence of songs.
+This is a simple RNN without GRU or LSTM.
-3. The next song is selected based on minimum loss, which is determined based on the distance from a song to ideal feature vector as well as the consonance of song key transition (and possilby other aspects related to computational music theory).
+3. The next song is selected based on minimum loss from the sub-set selected in step 1.
+The loss function is determined based on the distance from a song to the ideal feature vector as well as the consonance of song key transition (and possilby other aspects related to computational music theory).
 This is a greedy algorithm which does not consider whether the song might better fulfill the objective function better later in the sequence.
 4. Next song is plugged into the RNN and the process repeats from step 2.
 5. Once the RNN is fully trained the algorithm will be able to create playlists given a small number of songs as a starting sequence - even just a single song.